 Di Mansfield – St Oswald’s C of E Primary School 01335 342660

 The SENCo is a member of the senior leadership team and works in conjunction with the Governing board.
-The named SEND Governors are Mrs S Shearer and Mrs J Dodd.
+The named SEND Governor is Mrs J Dodd.

 St Oswald’s C of E Primary School values the contribution that every child can make and welcomes the diversity of culture, religion and intellectual style.
 We are committed to offering an inclusive curriculum to ensure the best possible progress for all of our pupils whatever their needs and abilities.
 The school seek to raise the achievement, remove barriers to learning and increase physical and curricular access to all.
 All children with SEND are valued, respected and are equal members of the school.